-Bockos Design, Inc. is a boutique, Chicago-based design firm that partners with clients to collaboratively solve communication problems—creatively, effectively, and as painlessly as possible—with efficiency and grace.
-Deliriously happy and satisfied clients over the years include cultural and educational institutions, non-profit organizations, small businesses, and varied marketing professionals in need of a committed communication design partner.
+Bockos Design, Inc. is a boutique, Chicago-based design firm that partners with clients to collaboratively solve visual communication problems—creatively, effectively, and as painlessly as possible—with purpose, efficiency and grace.
+Deliriously happy and satisfied clients include cultural and educational institutions, non-profit organizations, and small businesses, as well as marketing professionals in need of a committed communication design partner.

-Georgia Bockos is a seasoned creative professional who appreciates most anything “old school” and is determined to keep print alive (and kicking) while contributing her design expertise to collaborative work in an evolving and ever-changing industry.
+Georgia Bockos is a seasoned creative professional who appreciates most anything “old school” and is determined to keep print alive (and kicking) while contributing her design, management and leadership skills to collaborative work in an evolving and ever-changing industry.
 She is a direct and dedicated team player who believes people and relationships matter in the working world.

-Since 1998, she has been consistently sharing her knowledge and helping to shape the minds of young creatives on a part-time basis as a design educator.
-She is currently an adjunct associate professor at the School of the Art Institute of Chicago (SAIC) in the department of visual communication design where she continues to inspire… and be inspired.
+Since 1998, Georgia has been consistently sharing her knowledge (and love of typography) to help shape the minds of young creatives on a part-time basis as a design educator.
+She is currently an adjunct associate professor in the department of visual communication design at the School of the Art Institute of Chicago (SAIC) where she continues to inspire… and be inspired.
 Some of her fabulous students have even worked for her as they've prepared to embark on their own professional design adventures.

 I am a proud graduate of SAIC where I studied visual communication design, as well as painting and drawing, in addition to dabbling in some fiber work.
 My professional design life began freelancing for some really smart, generous, and wonderfully-talented Chicago designers throughout the 90s.
 I officially incorporated my design practice in 1996 while slowly (and somewhat, unintentionally!) building a client base.